gabrielosluz/acloudguru_notes_gcp_pde/README.md

   - Strong consistency.
   - Horizontal scalability and high availability.
   - Financiual transactions.
+  - There is no AWS service do compare.
+Cloud Spanner is a leader.
+  - Horizontally scalable and High available.
+  - Regional or multi-regional.
+  - Parent-child relationships.
+  - Interleaved table.

 - **Cloud SQL**:
   - Managed MySQL, SQL Server and PostgreSQL instances.